Malphite Build Guide by PsiGuard

 The order in which you should level up Malphite's abilities really depends on the matchup.
 In general, there are two main skill orders you should follow.
 Unstoppable Force is always first priority because it's the strongest skill in Malphite's arsenal and provides a lot of burst damage.
 Brutal Strikes has the lowest early game benefit and works best when you have armor items already, so it's prioritized last.

-Crystalline Flask gives you a nice mix of health and mana sustain that refreshes upon returning to base, making it a very cost-efficient sustain tool in easy to moderate matchups.
-You can choose to limit your sustain by buying a Sight Ward in order to avoid early ganks, or you can go for three Health Potions for higher sustain, perhaps against a jungler with weaker early game ganks like Malphite.
+Crystalline Flask gives you a nice mix of health and mana sustain that refreshes upon returning to base, making it a very cost-efficient sustain tool in many matchups.
+You can choose to limit your sustain by buying a sight ward in order to avoid early ganks, or you can go for three potions for higher sustain, perhaps against a jungler with weaker early game ganks like Warwick.

 If your opponent deals almost entirely physical damage and can be shut down with a lot of early armor, Cloth Armor might be a good option for a starting item.
 15 extra armor combined with 5 Health Potions gives you a ton of effective health for early laning.
-This start is really strong against powerful early game AD laners like Xin Zhao, Riven and Fiora.
-You can build the Cloth Armor straight into a Warden's Mail or Ninja Tabi pretty quickly, so it won't go to waste.
+This start is really strong against powerful early game AD laners like Xin Zhao, Riven and Wukong.
+You can build the Cloth Armor straight into Ninja Tabi pretty quickly, so it won't go to waste.

-Doran's Shield is a great counter to autoattackers since it blocks 6 damage from autoattacks as well as giving health, armor and sustain -- all good stats for laning against strong AD champions.
+Doran's Shield is a great counter to autoattackers since it blocks 8 damage from autoattacks as well as giving health and sustain -- all good stats for laning against strong AD champions.
 Since the passive is UNIQUE, stacking it isn't a good idea, but getting one early can really help your early game if you're taking a lot of autoattack damage.

-Ninja Tabi are fairly standard boots on Malphite (at least in ranked or normal draft) since you'll generally be laning against an AD top.
+Ninja Tabi are fairly standard boots on Malphite unless you're against an AP top.
 The early armor and autoattack damage reduction is very strong against physical damage dealers, especially autoattackers.
 Since these boots are quite cheap compared to most others, you can finish them rather quickly.

 Mercury's Treads are great on a lot of melee champions due to their tendency to be CC'd and kited.
 These are good boots if you're laning against a top laner with mixed damage, strong magic damage and/or some kind of CC that can make your life difficult.
 Generally you'll use these to combat magic damage from AP top laners or magic damage tanks like Singed.